Fermionic degeneracy and non-local contributions in flag-dipole spinors and mass dimension one fermions: Flag-dipole spinors

 Consequently, we obtain

-where $\mathfrak{f}(x)$ is the mass dimension one fermionic field given in \citep{Ahluwalia:2016rwl}.
-The matrix $\mathcal{Z}(z)$ is dimensionless so $\mathfrak{f}_{z}(x)$ is still of mass dimension one.
-The dual for the flag dipole spinors are related to their Elko counter part by
+where $\mathfrak{f}(x)$ is the mass dimension one fermionic field given in ref.~\cite{Ahluwalia:2016rwl}.
+The matrix $\mathcal{Z}$ is dimensionless so $\mathfrak{f}_{z}$ is still of mass dimension one.
+The dual for the flag-dipole spinors are related to their Elko counterparts by